-This policy sets out how the school/college will meet its statutory duty under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and help them to achieve good outcomes.
-The school/college will achieve this by providing a safe learning environment and ensuring school staff have the skills and knowledge to take action where children need extra support from early help services or require a social work service because they are in need or need to be protected from harm.
+This policy sets out how Swiss Cottage School will meet its statutory duty under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and help them to achieve good outcomes.
+As a special school recognised that our pupils have a range of complex needs as a result have additional vulnerabilities that that must be taken in account when we consider risk and safety.
+All staff work together to providing a safe learning environment for all of our pupils and their families.
+We ensure that school staff have the skills and knowledge to act when children need extra support from early help services or require a social work service because they are in need or need to be protected from harm.
+We recognise that the most effective way to keep pupils safe is through a whole school approach the includes training for staff, a well-planned curriculum, and effective partnerships with families and their professional networks.